artisan-roaster-scope/artisan/_docs/20-controls.md

 These controls need to be visible to operate Artisan.

+Menu>View>Readings toggles the standard temperature readings on the right side, on and off.

-To toggle Buttons and Sliders on and off that you configured under [Events](https://artisan-scope.org/docs/events/) navigate to:
+To toggle the Buttons and Sliders on and off that you configured under [Events](https://artisan-scope.org/docs/events/) navigate to:

 Menu>View>Buttons